 A randomly derived population study examining a less-sick ME/CFS group found large fluctuations in wellness with 60% no longer meeting the CDC criteria for CFS after 3 years.
 Ten percent reported complete remission with duration of illness (<2 years) the most important factor in who got completely well.

 Experienced ME/CFS Doctors Report Higher Rates of Improvement

-One encouraging sign is the consistent improvement rates experienced physicians report they see in their patients.
-Dr. Lapp, Dr. Teitelbaum, Dr. Holtorf and Dr. De Meirlier report that 80% or more of their patients see ‘significant’ improvement.
+While recovery is rare, experienced ME/CFS physicians do report that improvements are common.
+Dr. Lapp, Dr. Teitelbaum, Dr. Holtorf and Dr. De Meirlier assert that 80% or more of their patients see ‘significant’ improvement.
 Dr. Lapp reports that even ‘simple supportive care’ can yield real benefits.
-Dr. Pocinki reports that 15% of his patients recover fully.

 A Severely Ill Subset